mecid/mecid.github.io/_posts/2025-01-28-container-relative-frames-in-swiftui.md

 As you can see in the example above, we use the *containerRelativeFrame* view modifier and provide a special closure where we calculate the size of the view depending on available space and the axis.
 This overload provides you full control on the size calculation of the view.

- Today, we learned how to use the *containerRelativeFrame* view modifier allowing us easily to setup the parent relative size for our views without need of touching the *GeometryReader* type.
+ Today, we learned how to use the *containerRelativeFrame* view modifier, allowing us to easily set up the parent relative size for our views without the need to touch the *GeometryReader* type.
 I hope you find the post enjoyable.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!